imavdhoot/avd-simple-transfer/README.md

 cd avd-simple-transfer
 ```
 2. Set up PostgreSQL
-Create a database named transfers (or change the name in config/db.go) and run the migration:
+Create a database named transfers (or change the name in config/db.go) and run the migration command below.
-Ensure your PostgreSQL user and password match the connection string inside config/db.go and also
-Your user have required permissions viz CREATE TABLE etc.
 ```bash
 psql -U postgres -d transfers -f db/migrations.sql
 ```
+Ensure your PostgreSQL user and password match the connection string inside config/db.go and also
+Your user have required permissions viz CREATE TABLE etc.

 3. Install dependencies
 ```bash